CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 **→ [Read the full planning walkthrough](../Worked_Example/02_Project_Planning.md)**

 </details>

+For Claude, add in a brief summary line here, and introduce the field methods section

 **Next: [Section 3 — Field Methods →](../03_Field_Methods/)** — collecting the cores your plan just specified.